abpframework/abp/docs/en/UI/AspNetCore/Theming.md

 ## Implementing a Theme

+### The Easy Way

+The easiest way to create a new theme is to copy the [Basic Theme Source Code](https://github.com/abpframework/abp/tree/dev/framework/src/Volo.Abp.AspNetCore.Mvc.UI.Theme.Basic) and customize it.
+Once you get a copy of the theme in your solution, remove the `Volo.Abp.AspNetCore.Mvc.UI.Theme.Basic` NuGet package and reference to the local project.

 ### The ITheme Interface

 `ITheme` interface is used by the ABP Framework to select the layout for the current page.
 A theme must implement this interface to provide the requested layout path.